svacp/galactic_explorer/README.md

 - Type hinting is used just on non-standard-django scripts.
 E.g. script for communicating with SWAPI.
 - Some tests within test_views are redundant.
 It would be nice to use a base class with common tests.
 - Loading data from API is nice example for using shared / asynchronous tasks.
 - "Pagination" is really simple.
-Standard simple pagination should have at leas possibilities to move forward and backward and number of pages.
+Standard pagination should have at least possibilities to move forward and backward and showing a number of pages.
 - Loading next page could be done without reloading of the page using `ajax` and `jQuery`, for example.
 - Planets processing is nice example for using cache.